CodeCompose7/site/content/courses/_index.en.md

 ---

 {{< lead >}}
-We offer courses and tech content on deep learning, programming, and engineering culture & workflows.
+We offer courses on deep learning, programming, and engineering culture & workflows.
 {{< /lead >}}

 - Deep learning: latest models and applications in areas such as computer vision (image processing) and large language models (LLMs)
 - Programming: core programming courses focused on languages such as Python, Java, and C
 - Mobile development: mobile app development with Swift, Kotlin, and Dart (Flutter)
-- Engineering culture & workflows: collaboration, deployment, and operations workflows using Git, GitFlow, DevOps, and MLOps
+- Engineering culture & workflows: courses on collaboration, deployment, and operations workflows

 Courses are offered as in-person or online classes (using Zoom and other platforms).